Patient Rights & Responsibilities

 - Be free from restraints and seclusion of any form used as a means of coercion, discipline, convenience or retaliation by staff.

 - Reasonable continuity of care and to know in advance the time and location of appointments as well as the identity of the persons providing the care.

-- Be informed by the physician, or a delegate of the physician, of continuing health care requirements following discharge from the hospital.
-Upon your request, a friend or family member may be provided with this information also.
+- Be informed by the physician, or a delegate of the physician, of continuing health care requirements and options following discharge from the hospital.
+You have the right to be involved in the development and implementation of your discharge plan.
+Upon your request, a friend or family member may be provided this information also.

 - Know which hospital rules and policies apply to your conduct while a patient.

 - Designate a support person as well as visitors of your choosing, if you have decision-making capacity, whether or not the visitor is related by blood, marriage, or registered domestic partner status, unless:

 - The facility reasonably determines that the presence of a particular visitor would endanger the health or safety of a patient, a member of the health facility staff, or other visitor to the health facility, or would significantly disrupt the operations of the facility.

 - You have told the health facility staff that you no longer want a particular person to visit.